fsbolero/fsbolero.github.io/docs/HTML.md

 ---
 title: Writing HTML
-subtitle: Create elements, attributes, event handlers and Blazor components in plain F#
+subtitle: Create elements, attributes and event handlers in plain F#
 ---

 All of the functions described here are defined in the module `Bolero.Html`.